I'll Be Here

 "This is my house."

 The shower curtain was streaked with green.
 So was the floor, the counter, the inside of the sink.
-"There's ectoplasm all over my bathroom," she stated.
+"There's ectoplasm all over my bathroom," Maddie stated.

-Maddie looked around and realized that the first aid kit sat on the toilet, half open with the contents spilling out messily onto the floor.
+She looked around and realized that the first aid kit sat on the toilet, half open and with its contents spilling out onto the floor.
 "Were you...trying to bandage yourself?"

 The ghost didn't move.
 "What happened to dissecting my smoking remains?"